exo-lang/exo-artifact/README.md

 $ ./evaluate.sh
 ```

 We encourage reviewers to glance at the script.
+It will automatically reproduce the
+following results:

-It will simply compile and run our x86
+1. It will build and run our x86 benchmarks and baselines.
-benchmarks and baselines.
-For SGEMM, the baselines are OpenBLAS and MKL.
-For CONV, the
+    1. For SGEMM, the baselines are OpenBLAS and MKL.
-baselines are Halide and Intel DNNL.
-As in the paper, both benchmarks are run on a
+    2. For CONV, the baselines are Halide and Intel DNNL.
+    3. As in the paper, all benchmarks are run on a single core.
-single core.

-It will also produce a matplotlib version of the SGEMM plot from the paper **(Figure
+2. **(Figure 6)** It will produce a matplotlib version of the SGEMM plot from the paper
+   as `sgemm.png`.
-6)** as `sgemm.png` .
-For the CONV results **(Table 2a)**, inspect the output of the
+3. **(Table 2a)** It will print the CONV results to standard output as the last
-last benchmark run .
+   benchmark run.
+4. **(Table 2a)** It will print source line counts for the generated C code (column "C
+   gen") in the same order.

 The evaluation script should not take an especially long time to run.
 In our primary
 test environment, which uses an Intel i9-7900X CPU, it completes in under 3 minutes.